-NDSS Symposium and NDSS Workshop 2022 Templates
+NDSS Symposium, USEC Symposium, and NDSS Workshop 2022 Templates

 Paper Formatting Instructions

-Technical papers for NDSS and the workshops should be written in English.
+Technical papers for NDSS and the other events should be written in English.
 Papers must be formatted for US letter size (not A4) paper in a two-column layout, with columns no more than 9.25 in. high and 3.5 in. wide.
 The text must be in Times font, 10-point or larger, with 11-point or larger line spacing.

 Final camera-ready papers for NDSS must not exceed 18 pages total (including references and appendices) with no other restrictions.
 Authors may choose to use the 18 pages as they see fit (i.e., the main body without references and appendices does not have to stay within 13 pages limit stated in the CFP).